 Our email is outcome@islingtonmind.org.uk

-Our Twitter is @outcomelgbtiq
+Our X/Twitter is @outcomelgbtiq

-We welcome new people all the time.
-If you would like to join Outcome please complete the referral form above, call us, or email us and a member of the team will be in touch.
+If you would like to join Outcome please complete the referral form above, call us, or email us.
 Please don’t come to the day centre without speaking with the team first.
 Thank you!
+If you are a regular Outcome service user and would like support, please call us on Tuesdays or email a member of staff.

 At Outcome we pride ourselves on being an inclusive space.
 Here are our guiding principles.
 These principles are developed with clients and always a work-in-progress.